Levitated dipole: Examples

-The concept of the levitated dipole was first realized when Jay Kesner of MIT and Michael Mauel of Columbia University made a joint proposal to test the concept in 1997.
+The concept of the levitated dipole was first realized when Jay Kesner of Massachusetts Institute of Technology (MIT) and Michael Mauel of Columbia University made a joint proposal to test the concept in 1997.
 This led to the development of two experiments: the Levitated Dipole Experiment (LDX) at MIT and the Collisionless Terrella Experiment (CTX) at Columbia.

+As of 2026, at least two companies are pursuing magnetic confinement fusion reactors based on levitated dipole geometries, both fueled by deuterium–deuterium reactions, with tritium suppressed: OpenStar Technologies, in New Zealand, founded in 2021, uses magnetic levitation, and Deutelio, in Switzerland, founded in 2022, uses structural levitation.

 In October 2024, OpenStar Technologies created a cloud of ionized helium contained by a dipole levitated by a permanent magnet.
 The plasma is managed using a central superconducting magnet.
 The magnet was precooled to about 30 K. The plasma pressure for a given magnetic field is 13 times higher in a dipole machine than in a tokamak.
 The potential fusion power is more than 150 times larger.